 end == start) is valid.

 iterable must have enough objects to fill the range from

 end after skipping

-iterable is this list, the operation will copy the elements originally
+iterable is this list, the operation correctly copies the elements

 end, even if the two ranges overlap.

 iterable depends on this list in some other way, no guarantees are